 • On episode 2 it can map a huge area around it with perfect precision and no help from the pilot.

-• On episode 3 it again has a problem to scan a few meters away from it.
+• On episode 3 it has a problem in scanning a few meters away from it.

 • On episode 4 it can easily see what lies behind thick steel walls but not what swims a few meters in the sea.

 • On episode 7 it can magically scan underwater just fine.

-• It accepts to reveal top secret information to the spaceman just because there is nobody with a higher rank than him around.
+• It accepts to reveal top secret information to the spaceman just because there is nobody present with a higher rank than him.
 Meaning, all the security systems in the universe can be accessed if you simply fly away from your fleet.

-Of course if all you want is fancy visuals, good ideas, and softporn then the show definitely works.
-There is a lot of shallow entertainment in it, sprinkled with shallow philosophy and fancy action scenes to interest the casuals.
+Of course if all you want is fancy visuals, good ideas, and softporn, then the show definitely works.
+There is a lot of shallow entertainment in it, sprinkled with shallow philosophy and fancy action scenes for maintaining the interest of the casuals.
 The budget is very high, the animation is very lively, and as far as comedy goes, the interaction between dumb barbarians and super advanced spacemen creates lots of humorous moments.
 It’s in fact the best part of the show; it’s a shame they didn’t build on that, and instead opted for poorly inserted philosophies by a robot.